 - The Backtacking algorithm traverses the tree recusively from the root to down(DFS).

 - Soduko can be solved using Backtracking

-Implementation of Backtracking algorithm for different types problems can vary drastically.
-Hence writing general pseudocode for backtracking is not a wise move.
+Implementation of the Backtracking algorithm for different types of problems can vary drastically.
+Hence writing a general pseudocode for backtracking is not a wise move.
 First, understand the concept of backtracking and try to implement it with the use of recursion.
 Do check our different examples on backtracking algorithm here to know how to use Backtracking.